kyitharko/NDN-NIC/traffic/README.md

 # NDN-NIC traffic generation

-This directory contains program to generate traffic and table updates.
+This directory contains program to generate traffic and table trace.